krakenjs/generator-kraken/README.md

 `yo kraken [appName]`
 Creates a new kraken application.
 Optional parameter `appName` creates the application using the supplied name.

-`yo kraken:page myPage`
-Generates a new controller, model, content bundle, and template named *myPage*.

 `yo kraken:controller myController`
-Generates a new controller named *myController*.
+Generates a new controller named *myController* and it's dependencies.

 `yo kraken:model myModel`
 Generates a new model named *myModel*.

 `yo kraken:template myTemplate`
-Generates a new template named *myTemplate*.
+Generates a new template named *myTemplate* and it's dependencies.

 `yo kraken:locale myFile myCountry myLang`
 Generates a new content bundle named *myFile*.
 Both *myCountry* and *myLang* are optional.